 Purchase Intent on Amazon

-Amazon users are on the platform to shop!
+Amazon shoppers are on the platform to buy!

 While some may just be researching for a future purchase, the majority of users on Amazon are there because they are ready to make a purchase.

 That’s why Amazon ads tend to have an advantage over other ad channels when it comes to having a real, measurable impact on your bottom line.
 On average, Amazon ads tend to return 20% more on investment than a brand’s average marketing ROI.

 This is really the key selling point of PPC advertising which includes Amazon Sponsored Brand, Sponsored Display, and Sponsored Product ads.

 Amazon SEO (Search Engine Optimization) is critical to Amazon sellers due to its ability to greatly influence product visibility and conversion rates.
 It’s a strategic practice that aims to improve a product’s ranking in Amazon’s search results.
 Given the vast number of products available on Amazon, higher visibility translates to more customer interactions and potential sales.

 By optimizing product listings with relevant keywords, precise product descriptions, quality images, and managing customer reviews, you can ensure that your products appear in front of the right customers at the right time.